This page answers:

 Include ignored files

-If you have ignored files that you want to include in the deployment upload, declare those files in the Shuttle.toml file in the root of your workspace:
+If you have ignored files that you want to include in the upload to the build stage, declare those files in the Shuttle.toml file in the root of your workspace:

 Shuttle.toml

-# Declare ignored files that should be included in deployment:
+# Declare ignored files that should be included in the upload:

 [deploy]